 With so many Aeroplan credit cards available, it may not be easy to choose the perfect one for you.
 Look at the following factors and picking the best Aeroplan credit card will be easy.

 - Sign up bonus – For people getting their first Aeroplan credit card, the sign up bonus can be important.
-Quite often the welcome bonus will give you enough Aeroplan Miles for a free flight so that’s a good enough incentive to apply right away.
+The welcome bonus will often give you enough Aeroplan points for a free flight, so that’s a good enough incentive to apply right away.

 - Annual fee – The best Aeroplan credit cards all have an annual fee, but some people don’t like the idea of paying a yearly fee for their credit card.
 Remember, as long as you’re getting more value and rewards out of your card than what you pay for your annual fee, you’re coming out ahead

 - Earn rate – Aeroplan credit cards have different earn rates so it would make sense to choose a card that gives you the most Aeroplan Miles based on your spending